Westmorland Parish

-Westmorland is a civil parish in Westmorland County, New Brunswick, Canada.
+Westmorland is a geographic parish in Westmorland County, New Brunswick, Canada.

-For governance purposes it is divided between the village of Port Elgin and the local service districts of Baie-Verte, Pointe de Bute, and the parish of Westmorland.
+For governance purposes it is divided between the town of Tantramar, the incorporated rural community of Strait Shores, and the Southeast rural district, all of which are members of the Southeast Regional Service Commission.

-All governance units are members of the Southeast Regional Service Commission.
+Prior to the 2023 governance reform, the parish was divided between the village of Port Elgin and the local service districts of Baie-Verte, Pointe de Bute, and the parish of Westmorland.
+Pointe de Bute is now part of Tantramar, while Port Elgin and Baie-Verte are part of Strait Shores.

 Origin of name

 Ganong considers the name to have "probably" come from Westmorland's proximity to Cumberland in England, or by the marshes in the English county.

 Westmorland County was part of Cumberland County, Nova Scotia until New Brunswick was created, and Westmorland Parish was part of the Nova Scotia township of Cumberland.

 History

 Cumberland Township was organised in Nova Scotia in 1763.

 Westmorland was erected as a parish in 1786 from the New Brunswick portion of Cumberland Township.
+The exact boundary with Nova Scotia was not finalised until 1862.

-In 1880 the boundary with Sackville Parish was altered, transferring a large interior area to Sackville.
+In 1880 much of the interior was transferred to Sackville Parish.

 In 1894 the existing boundaries were declared retroactive to the parish's erection.